Reverze/XAPlatformClient/README.md

 ```
 composer require rev/xa-platform-client
 ```
-This will install package at last version.
+This will install package at newest version.

 ##Usage
 Before you will use it, you must have registered application at XAPlatform.